What's the Problem?

 Do I Have a Torex ATV Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Torex ATV Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Torex ATV Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If your child or other loved one was harmed by a recalled ATV, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.